capGoblin/Sentinel0/README.md

-# Sentinel0 - Super cost-effective and super secure digital storage
+# Sentinel0 - Your Super secure and lightweight digital storage.

 ## What?